nikhilm/node-taglib/README.md

 * year    (integer)
 * genre   (string)

-If no audio properties could be read, `audioProperties` will be an empty object (falsy).
-The following fields are available in `audioProperties`, all are
+In addition, the following audio properties may be available.
+All of them are
 integers:

 * length